dkvz/certificate-expiration-checker/README.md

 - [ ] Everybody is using a crate called "failure" for errors.
 - [ ] Add tests for lib.rs.
 - [ ] Add documentation in code - With "doc tests".
-- [ ] My way of processing command line args is not great, I could pop the args I already found from the vector.
 - [ ] Is it common place to return &String from functions?
 - [x] It would be cool to have colors in the final report.
 - [x] When panic is called, what is the return code from the program?
 Check with built executable too. -> I completely removed all the panic! calls.